chipsalliance/caliptra-rtl/README.md

 ### Caliptra Top VCS Steps: ###
 1. Setup tools, add to PATH (ensure RISC-V toolchain is also available)
-2. Define all environment variables above
+1. Define all environment variables above
     - For the initial test run after downloading repository, `iccm_lock` is recommended for TESTNAME
-    - See [Regression Tests](#Regression-Tests) for information about available tests.
+    - See [Regression Tests](#Regression-Tests) for information about available tests
-3. Create a run folder for build outputs (and cd to it)
+1. Create a run folder for build outputs (and cd to it)
+1. Either use the provided Makefile or execute each of the following steps manually to run VCS simulations
+1. Makefile usage:
+    - Example command:
+        `make -C <path/to/run/folder> -f ${CALIPTRA_ROOT}/tools/scripts/Makefile TESTNAME=${TESTNAME} vcs`
+    - NOTE: `TESTNAME=${TESTNAME}` is optional; if not provided, test defaults to value of TESTNAME environment variable, then to `iccm_lock`
+    - NOTE: Users may wish to produce a run log by piping the make command to a tee command, e.g.:
+        `make ... <args> ... | tee <path/to/run/folder>/vcs.log`
+    - NOTE: The following macro values may be overridden to define the hardware configuration that is built.
+Default values in the Makefile are shown with each macro:
+      - CALIPTRA_INTERNAL_QSPI=1
+      - CALIPTRA_INTERNAL_UART=1
+      - CALIPTRA_INTERNAL_I3C=0
+      - CALIPTRA_INTERNAL_TRNG=1
+      - E.g. `make -f ${CALIPTRA_ROOT}/tools/scripts/Makefile CALIPTRA_INTERNAL_QSPI=0 CALIPTRA_INTERNAL_UART=0 CALIPTRA_INTERNAL_I3C=0 CALIPTRA_INTERNAL_TRNG=1 vcs`
+1. Remaining steps describe how to manually run the individual steps for a VCS simulation
-4. [OPTIONAL] By default, this run flow will use the RISC-V toolchain to compile test firmware (according to TESTNAME) into program.hex, iccm.hex, dccm.hex, and mailbox.hex.
+1. [OPTIONAL] By default, this run flow will use the RISC-V toolchain to compile test firmware (according to TESTNAME) into program.hex, iccm.hex, dccm.hex, and mailbox.hex.
 As a first pass, integrators may alternatively use the pre-built hexfiles for convenience (available for [iccm_lock](src/integration/test_suites/iccm_lock) test).
 To do this, copy [iccm_lock.hex](src/integration/test_suites/iccm_lock/iccm_lock.hex) to the run directory and rename to `program.hex`. [dccm.hex](src/integration/test_suites/iccm_lock/iccm_lock.hex) should also be copied to the run directory, as-is.
 Use `touch iccm.hex mailbox.hex` to create empty hex files, as these are unnecessary for `iccm_lock` test.
-5. Invoke `${CALIPTRA_ROOT}/tools/scripts/Makefile` with target 'program.hex' to produce SRAM initialization files from the firmware found in `src/integration/test_suites/${TESTNAME}`
+1. Invoke `${CALIPTRA_ROOT}/tools/scripts/Makefile` with target 'program.hex' to produce SRAM initialization files from the firmware found in `src/integration/test_suites/${TESTNAME}`
     - E.g.: `make -f ${CALIPTRA_ROOT}/tools/scripts/Makefile program.hex`
     - NOTE: TESTNAME may also be overridden in the makefile command line invocation, e.g. `make -f ${CALIPTRA_ROOT}/tools/scripts/Makefile TESTNAME=iccm_lock program.hex`
-    - NOTE: The following macro values should be overridden to match the value provided during Hardware compilation.
+    - NOTE: The following macro values must be overridden to match the value provided (later) during hardware compilation.
+The full L0 regression suite includes tests that will fail if the firmware and hardware configuration has a discrepancy.
 Default values in the Makefile are shown with each macro:
       - CALIPTRA_INTERNAL_QSPI=1
       - CALIPTRA_INTERNAL_UART=1
       - CALIPTRA_INTERNAL_I3C=0
       - CALIPTRA_INTERNAL_TRNG=1
       - E.g. `make -f ${CALIPTRA_ROOT}/tools/scripts/Makefile CALIPTRA_INTERNAL_QSPI=0 CALIPTRA_INTERNAL_UART=0 CALIPTRA_INTERNAL_I3C=0 CALIPTRA_INTERNAL_TRNG=1 program.hex`
-6. Compile complete project using `src/integration/config/caliptra_top_tb.vf` as a compilation target in VCS.
+1. Compile complete project using `src/integration/config/caliptra_top_tb.vf` as a compilation target in VCS.
 When running the `vcs` command to generate simv, users should ensure that `caliptra_top_tb` is explicitly specified as the top-level component in their command to ensure this is the sole "top" that gets simulated.
+    - NOTE: The following macro values must be defined (or omitted) to match the value provided during firmware compilation.
+The full L0 regression suite includes tests that will fail if the firmware and hardware configuration has a discrepancy.
+      - CALIPTRA_INTERNAL_QSPI
+      - CALIPTRA_INTERNAL_UART
+      - CALIPTRA_INTERNAL_I3C
+      - CALIPTRA_INTERNAL_TRNG
-7. Copy the test generator scripts to the run output directory:
+1. Copy the test generator scripts to the run output directory:
     - [src/ecc/tb/ecdsa_secp384r1.exe](src/ecc/tb/ecdsa_secp384r1.exe)
         * Necessary for [randomized_pcr_signing](src/integration/test_suites/randomized_pcr_signing)
         * OPTIONAL otherwise